AGOG-Entertainment/brutal-grounds-dedicated-server/README.md

 ## Controlling Server
 ### Command Centre - Controlling from In-Game
-You must set the `-AdminIds=` launch paramater.
-Launch the game from a Steam account matching an ID specified in `-AdminIds`.
+You must set the `-AdminId=` launch paramater.
+Launch the game from a Steam account matching an ID specified in `-AdminId`.
 Connect to the server and press `esc` to access the escape menu, go to `Command Centre`.

 ### RCON
 There is no RCON available yet but it's a planned feature.